IBM/unitxt/docs/docs/adding_metric.rst

 Metric Outputs
 ---------------

-By default, each metric provides scores for each instance separately and global scores over all instances together.
+By default, each metric provides scores for each instance separately and global aggregated scores over all instances together.
 The output of the metrics is a nested dictionary per instance.

 The scores calculated on instance `i` by itself are found in `results[i]["score"]["instance"]`.